fredrikdanebjer/esp32-aws-cam/README.md

 # FSU-Eye

-Frellie-Sees-You is a home survelleince project, intended to surveil your home with cameras.
+Frellie-Sees-yoU is a home survelleince project, intended to surveil your home with cameras.
-This project part implements the Eye unit (imagination!) controllong the camera.
+This project-part implements the Eye unit (imagination!) controllong the camera.
 It runs on a ESP32, connects to AWS and uploads images taken with its camera.

 ## Prerequsites